Third Party Providers: Open Banking

 Redirect you to Santander, where we’ll take you through a detailed online authorisation process using your cahoot Online Banking credentials.
 A One Time Passcode (OTP) will be required to complete the consent process.
 This will be sent to the OTP mobile number registered with us.
 Remember you should never share an OTP with anyone, not even a cahoot or Santander employee.
 Learn more about OTPs

-Remember you can withdraw and manage your account information consents at any time in Online Banking.
-Simply log on, choose ‘Account Services’ then click on Third party providers’ from the menu.
-If you’ve provided any of your log on details to a TPP see the ‘Be safe’ section for information about withdrawing your consent.
+You can withdraw and manage your account information, confirmation of funds and sweeping consents at any time with your Third-party providers or with us in Online Banking.
+Simply log on, choose ‘Account Services’, then click on ‘Open Banking connections’ from the menu.

 You can also call us on 0330 678 2811